pypa/gh-action-pypi-publish/README.md

 This text suggests a minimalistic usage overview.
 For more detailed walkthrough check out the [PyPA guide].

+If you have any feedback regarding specific action versions, please leave comments in the corresponding [per-release announcement discussions].

 ## 🌇 `master` branch sunset ❗